By the time Ruby Morales-Negron was 16, she had lived with four different foster families.

 About four years earlier, King had received a similar call.
 Alexis Hearst, a young woman who she knew from a summer camp in Philadelphia, had lost her financial aid at college and was now homeless in Georgia.

 The young woman's family had stopped answering her pleas for help.

 King mailed her a plane ticket back to Philadelphia and took her in.

 They also support each other.
 All three women lost their mothers at young ages.
-King also has gotten both girls into counseling, focused on school, and working.
+King has also gotten both girls into counseling, working and focused on school.

-In May, Ruby will graduate from CAPA and has applications in at seven colleges, most of them local.
+In May Ruby will graduate from CAPA and has applications in at seven schools, most of them local.

-She's excited about school but not sure if she wants to live on campus.
+She's excited about college but not sure if she wants to live on campus.